 John of Gaunt

-, who wanted Mary to marry his son, Henry Bolingbroke
+, regent for the young King Richard, wanted Mary to marry his son, Henry Bolingbroke.

 1380 (27th July)

-Mary married Henry Bolingbroke at Arundel Castle.
-Due to the couples’ young ages the bride (aged 12 years) they were advised that the marriage should not be consummated but the young couple disobeyed.
+Mary de Bohun married Henry Bolingbroke at Arundel Castle.
+Due to the couples’ young ages they were advised that the marriage should not be consummated but the young couple disobeyed.

 A son, Edward, was born to Mary and Henry, but he only lived for four days.